Examination, Registration and Renewal

 There is no right to registration in these cases, even if the same or a similar trade mark has already been registered in the Trade Mark Register at an earlier date.
 The decision in each individual case is taken on the basis of the Trade Mark Act (Markengesetz) alone.

 If the application complies with the legal requirements and if there are no grounds for refusal, the DPMA enters the trade mark in the Register.
-The registration is published in the electronic Trade Mark Journal (Markenblatt).
+The registration is published in the (Markenblatt).
 The proprietor receives a certificate of registration.

 Do you know ...

-Please also note: The renewal fees may be paid one year before expiry of the duration of protection at the earliest.
+Please also note: The renewal fees may be paid six months before the due date at the earliest.
 If the renewal fees are not paid or if the payment is insufficient, the trade mark right will lapse.